davidderaedt/Edge-Animate-for-developers/Edge-An-Devs.md

       	//Edge binding end

-You can edit this file directly, either using the tool's "full code editor", or by using another text editor.
-Here we see that we use the `Symbol` class uses the `bindElementAction` method to register an action on a element.
-The last parameter is the callback to be executed when the specified event is triggered.
+You can edit this file directly, either using the code editor's "full code" option, or by using an external text editor.

+Here we clearly see that the `Symbol` class uses the `bindElementAction` method to have a callback (5th parameter) executed in response to an event (4th parameter) triggered by an element (3rd parameter).
 It is the body of this callback users will edit using the Edge Animate code editor.

-This callback is also passed an `e` parameter representing the event.
+The callback is passed a first parameter corresponding to the symbol instance who "owns" this action.
+It's also passed an `e` parameter representing the event.
 Using `e.target`, you can access the element which triggered the event (`greenButton`, in our example).

+As you can guess, the Symbol class also have `bindTriggerAction` and `bindSymbolAction` methods, which work exactly the same way for a timeline event and a symbol event, respectively.

+It is now clear that each action is declared in a separate function closure.
+As a consequence, you cannot create a local function or variable in a symbol action and expect to access it elsewhere.
+It has to belong to the corresponding symbol.

+If you want a variable or function to be accessible from all actions of a given symbol, you can simply declare it at the top of the "Edge Symbol" closure:

+	   //Edge symbol: 'stage'
+	   (function(symbolName) {

+			function randomColor () {
+				var c = Math.floor(Math.random()*(0xFFFFFF+1))
+				return '#' + c.toString(16);
+			}
+		…

+If you use the tools' editor, you can access it simply by selecting the corresponding symbol in the code editor.

+However, you don't have a reference to the symbol instance `sym`.
+An alternative could be to define the function as a member of this object at the moment of its creation.
+It turns out we have a creationComplete event we could use in that case.

 Technically, only symbols can have javascript code attached to them, but this code can access and manipulate any other symbol or DOM elements, using a dedicated API.

 --------------------------

-##Traversing the object tree
+##Traversing the symbol tree

-Since those are two completely different objects, we access symbols and elements differently.
-But you can access any symbol instance or any element from anywhere using the appropriate API.

-`sym.getSymbol("name");` returns a child symbol instance from its name

-	var square = sym.getSymbol("square");
-	square.play();

-`sym.$("name")` returns the jQuery handle of a child element from the name.

-	var greenButton = sym.$("greenButton");
-	greenButton.hide();

-Note that, to get the jQuery handle corresponding to `sym` itself, you can simply use	`sym.getSymbolElement();`

-In both cases, the `name` parameter is the one chosen in the properties panel, **not** the DOM selector.
-If you want to retrieve the name of the DOM selector from the edge name, you use `sym.lookupSelector(name)`.

-You can get an array of all child symbol instances like this:
+We've already seen how to get a child symbol using `sym.getSymbol("name");`.
+We can also access an array of all child symbol instances using:

-	sym.getChildSymbols();
+	var children = sym.getChildSymbols();

-To get an array of all child DOM elements, you'd use the jQuery method `children()` on the corresponding element:

-	sym.getSymbolElement().children();

-You can move up the symbol tree to get to the parent symbol.
+Conversly, you can go up the symbol tree to get to the parent symbol.

 	sym.getParentSymbol();

 To get to the root of the tree (ie the stage), you first get the composition with ` sym.getComposition()` and then call `getStage()`.
-You can then descend the object tree:
+You can then go down the symbol tree.
+This is an example of an absolute path to a symbol, which will then work from anywhere in your project:

 	sym.getComposition().getStage().getSymbol("leftContainer").getSymbol("square").play();

+Finally, note that the composition object can return the list of all instances of a given symbol definition, using `getSymbols(definitionName);`

+	var allSquares = sym.getComposition().getSymbols("Square");

+Now what about DOM elements?
+We've seen how to get a DOM element from using `sym.$("name")`, however there are times when you want to access a DOM element from another element.
+In that case, you simply use the jQuery API.

+As a reminder, to get an array of all child DOM elements, you'd use the jQuery method `children()` on the corresponding element:

+	sym.getSymbolElement().children();

+You also have a `parent()` method to access the parent element, and a whole lot of other methods, but for the rest, the best is to check the [official jQuery documentation](http://docs.jquery.com/Main_Page).

-##Dynamic symbols manipulation
+##Dynamic symbol manipulation

-You can create or delete symbols dynamically.
+You can of course create or delete symbols dynamically.

 To create a new Symbol instance anywhere, you use:

 	var instance = sym.createChildSymbol("SymbolDefinitionName", "parentSymbolInstanceName", index) ;

+For some reason, an equivalent method is also available at the composition level:

+	var instance = sym.getComposition().createSymbolChild("SymbolDef", "parentSym", index");

+Interestingly this methods both instanciates the object and inserts the corresponding DOM element at the same time.

-But the second parameter can be a jQuery-like selector, so that you can use things like:
+Also, the second parameter can be a jQuery-like selector, so that you can use things like:

 	sym.createChildSymbol("SymbolDefinitionName", "body > div") ;

+Using these methods, you could easily use a loop to instanciate and dynamically place symbol elements.

 Likewise, you can dynamically delete symbol instances:

 	sym.getSymbol("square2").deleteSymbol();

-Note that the composition object return the list of all instances of a given symbol definition, using `getSymbols(definitionName);`

-	var allSquares = sym.getComposition().getSymbols("Square");